j-w-matlock/flood-damage-estimator/README.md

 ## Damage Assumption

 Flood losses are scaled relative to a depth of **6&nbsp;ft** of water.
 Any pixel with 6&nbsp;feet or more of inundation is treated as a total crop loss.

+## ArcGIS Pro Toolbox

+A Python toolbox named `flood_damage_toolbox.pyt` is provided for running the model within ArcGIS Pro.

+1. In ArcGIS Pro choose **Insert** → **Toolbox** and browse to `flood_damage_toolbox.pyt`.
+2. Open the **Flood Damage Estimator** tool.
+3. Provide a crop raster, one or more depth rasters, a CSV with crop codes, values and growing seasons, and an output folder.
+4. Enter a return period and flood month for **each** depth raster (the lists must match in length).
+5. Optionally enable Monte Carlo simulation and adjust the uncertainty parameters.

+The tool writes an Excel summary in the chosen output folder, mirroring the results of the Streamlit application.

+If the `rasterio` package is not available, the toolbox automatically falls back to using `arcpy` for all raster operations.
+This makes it compatible with a standard ArcGIS Pro Python installation.